1. It Can Be Put into 'Regression' within a week, by medium intensity post prandial aerobic exercise and a very low carb diet with no snacking

 Carbs are poison.
 Exercise is the

-Omega6 is the poison.
-Omega3 is the antidote!
+Excessive sat fat, mono fat and Omega6 are the poison.
+Excessive Omega3 is the antidote!

 Take the antidote every time you take the poison, and take it as soon as you can after poisoning yourself.
 Carbohydrate is 100% poison.
 Some fats are poisonous and others are not.
 Protein is around 50% poisonous due to hepatic gluconeogenesis (the liver will turn around half of it into carbs on a very low carb diet).
 Type1 diabetics are advised to treat protein like half the amount of carb when calculating how much insulin is required.
 Do not worry about eating a high fat low carb eskimo diet.
 Excess carbs cause weight gain and cardio vascular trouble not excess fat - however counter intuitive that may seem or feel.
 Low fat foods have resulted in an epidemic of fatness.
 What we need is low carb foods!

 This is all is easy to say (although it was not so easy to deduce) - but extremely difficult to do (until you know how).
 However the writer has done it and he was badly diabetic and not obese at diagnosis on 2012November26 (spot sugar was 23.0 mmol/L 414 mg/dl and HbA1c was 11.4% with a BMI of 26.7).
 Also a friend of his has now done it completely in just one month following our latest techniques.
 He was diagnosed on 2014June10 with spot blood sugar of 13.9 mmol/l (250 mg/dl) and HbA1c of 10.6%, and had been extra thirsty for 2 months prior to that - so we assume he had been fully diabetic for 2 months.
 And many readers of this site have done it and written in with their results - see testimonials.